CMC-QCL/HPC-research-computing/README.md

 ## Getting Ready for Hands-On

 First of all, you will add your public key to the Laguna user portal.
+This is to get ready for hands-on activities using Laguna's shell (command line) interface.

 1. Open Terminal (Mac) or Windows Subsystem for Linux (Windows)
-2. Generate an RSA key pair
+2. Generate an RSA key pair:

    <code>ssh-keygen -t rsa -b 4096</code>

+3. Open your public key, id_rsa.pub from ~/.ssh folder.
+4. Log in to the Laguna User Portal.
+5. Open the User Profile page.
+6. Copy and paste the public key in to the Public SSH Key (Regional cluster users only) field.

+**Note that it may take 1 to 2 hours to get the public key updated to your account**

 ## Introduction: HPC Resources (20 min)
 Students may need high-performance computing (HPC) resources when their research or coursework involves computational tasks that exceed the capacity of a regular laptop or desktop.
 For example, if you’re analyzing or loading a 1–5 GB dataset in-memory (e.g., with pandas in Python), you may hit memory limits.
 Some empirical tests show pandas can use 2×–4× the memory compared to raw CSV size.